Probe-Particle/ppafm/README.md

 * Changing any number in any input box will automatically update the image.
 There are also presets for some commonly used tip configurations.
 * Hover mouse cursor over any parameter for a tooltip explaining the meaning of the parameter.
 * Click anywhere on the image to bring up a plot of the df approach curve for that point in the image.
-* Scroll anywhere on the image to zoom scan window in/out of that spot.
+* Scroll anywhere on the image to zoom scan window in/out of that spot.'
+* Click on the `View Geometry` button to show the system geometry in ASE GUI.
 * Click on the `Edit Geometry` button to edit the positions, types, and charges of the atoms in the system.
 Editing charges is disabled for Hartree potential inputs.
+* Click on the `View Forcefield` button to view different components of the force field.
+Note that the forcefield box size is inferred automatically from the scan size and is bigger than the scan size.
+Take into account the probe particle equilibrium distance when comparing the reported z-coordinates between the forcefield and the df image.
-* Click on the `Edit FF` button to edit per-species parameters of Lennard-Jones forcefield.
+* Click on the `Edit Forcefield` button to edit per-species parameters of Lennard-Jones forcefield.
 * Save the current image or df data by clicking the `Save Image...` or `Save df...` buttons at the bottom.
 * In case there are multiple OpenCL devices installed on the system, use the `-l` or `--list-devices` option to list available devices and choose the device using the `-d` or `--device` option with the device platform number as the argument.